 The scheme limit of $250,000 applies to the sum of an account holder's deposits under the one banking licence.

 This means that if a customer holds more than one account at a single financial institution, the deposits are added together towards the $250,000 FCS limit.

 Where can I get more information?

-More information about the scheme can be obtained from the APRA website and the APRA hotline on 1300 13 10 60.
-You can also access the FCS Banking frequently asked questions from the APRA website.
+More information about the scheme can be obtained from the APRA website or from http://www.fcs.gov.au.